-Google calendar sync is coming soon.
-Here is how to do it:
+Google calendar sync has arrived.
+Here is how to set up and us it:

 When Google calendar sync is set it up, calendar entries made in Google will sync to CaseManager and vice versa.

-Setup involves inserting your Google Calendar ID into CaseManager, and your CaseManager sync address into Google Calendar.
-Here are the individual steps:
+Setup involves inserting your Google Calendar ID into CaseManager, and your CaseManager Google Sync Account address into Google Calendar.
+These are the individual steps:

-1. Put the CaseManager sync address in Google Calendar:
+1. Put the CaseManager Google Sync Account address in Google Calendar:

 In your Google Calendar, identify (or create) the individual calendar you would like to sync with CaseManager.
 Click the down arrow to the right and then click "Share this Calendar".
-Then, under "Share with specific people", enter this CaseManager address in the "Enter email address" firstname.lastname@example.org.
-To the right click the down arrow and select "make changes to events".
-Then, slightly to the right, click "Add Person" and at the bottom of the page "Save".
+Then, under "Share with specific people", enter this CaseManager address (also available in Settings) in the "Enter email address" box: email@example.com.
+To the right, click the down arrow and select "make changes to events".
+Then, slightly to the right, click "Add Person", and at the bottom of the page, "Save".

 2. Put Google Calendar ID in CaseManager.

 Again click the down arrow to the right of the individual Google Calendar you wish to sync with CaseManager.
 Click "Calendar Settings".
-Scroll down to Calendar Address and, to the right of it, copy the Calendar ID.
+Scroll down to Calendar Address and, to the right of it, copy the Calendar ID, a name that ends in "group.calendar.google.com.
 Go to CaseManager Settings.
-Paste the Calendar ID in the box called "Google Calendar ID" and exit Settings.
+Paste the Calendar ID in the box called "Google Calendar ID" and exit Settings (or "Save" in the mobile apps).
 That's it!

 Using Google Calendar Sync

-At this point, Events in your CaseManager calendar will quickly appear in Google Calendar.
+At this point, Events in your CaseManager calendar will appear in Google Calendar.